Summary

 “Students should view their student loan as a great way to cultivate important habits that will help them build and maintain good credit,” Davis says.
 If you use them correctly, that is.

-Sullivan says he sees a lot of young people take out student loans to buy cars and other non-education items.
 “Manage your loans by only borrowing what you need to go to school.
 That keeps the balance down,” Sullivan says.
 “When you get out of school, be prepared to consolidate when appropriate.”

-Davis and Sullivan agree the real key to keeping your loans healthy is to make at least the minimum payment every month and do it on time.
+Davis and Sullivan agree the real key to keeping your loans manageable is to make at least the minimum payment every month and do it on time.
 Davis recommends paying more than the minimum to pay the loan off faster, and emphasizes that payments should be received by the creditor on or before the due date on the statement to keep the account in good standing.

 Editorial Disclaimer